Renewed anti-government protests in Iraq despite assurances of reform | DW | 25.10.2019

-More than 300 people were injured in the deadly protests in Baghdad, as Iraqi citizens took to the streets to renew their demands for a regime change and electoral law alterations.
+More than 300 people have been injured in the deadly protests in Baghdad, as Iraqi citizens took to the streets to renew their demands for a regime change and electoral law alterations.

-At least two protesters were killed and hundreds more injured in Iraq's capital on Friday as security forces struggled to disperse mass protests against the government.
+Several protesters were killed and hundreds more injured in Iraq on Friday as security forces struggled to disperse mass protests against the government.

-The renewed demonstrations showed no signs of abating despite assurances of reform and a cabinet reshuffle, as protesters in the south of Iraq set fire to the government's provincial headquarters and party offices.
+At least five deaths were reported across Baghdad and the south of the country.
+Authorities used live ammunition, tear gas, hot water and rubber bullets to quell demonstrators.

-Authorities used tear gas, hot water and rubber bullets to quell demonstrators in Baghdad, said Ali al-Bayati with the Iraqi High Commission for Human Rights, told news agency DPA.
+The unrest showed no signs of abating despite assurances of reform and a cabinet reshuffle, as protesters in southern Iraq set fire to the government's provincial headquarters and party offices.

 Protesters eye Baghdad's Green Zone